Julie Czech Republic 21 Comments

 More Information for Your Trip to the Czech Republic

-PRAGUE: Take a look at our Guide to Prague Castle for lots of helpful tips for your visit.
-And here are the 10 best views of Prague.
+PRAGUE: Plan your time with our One Day Prague Itinerary and 2 Days in Prague Itinerary.
+Take a look at our Guide to Prague Castle for lots of helpful tips for your visit.
+And here are the best restaurants and bars in Prague and the 10 best views of Prague.

 CESKY KRUMLOV: In our Guide to Cesky Krumlov, learn how to plan your day trip from Prague.